-Dissolved oxygen percent saturation in the Siuslaw and Lake Creek increases at every site during the cooling months of late summer, excluding LASAR station 38329, the upper Siuslaw below the North and South Forks, where it drops.
-Denser sampling of continuous dissolved oxygen, saturation, and temperature is recommended here, along with researching land use and other factors that may be causing the late summer drop in saturation.
+In 2016, dissolved oxygen percent saturation in the Siuslaw and Lake Creek increased at every site during the cooling months of late summer, excluding LASAR station 38329, the upper Siuslaw below the North and South Forks, where it dropped.
+In 2017, this pattern did not hold true and denser sampling of continuous dissolved oxygen saturation may not be necessary as this site appears similar to others.
+Continued monitoring is recommended to explore if the reduction in saturation during the cooling period does happen again.
+Researching land use and other factors that may be causing the late summer drop in saturation is still recommended.

-The increases in temperature and percent saturation from Barber (34222) to Tide (33642) were intensified by the influence of Lake Creek while the impact on DO concentration was minute.
-Denser temperature monitoring in Lake Creek and its major tributaries downstream of Triangle Lake is recommended in order to identify mainstem thermal patterns and tributary influences on temperature.
+In 2016, the increases in temperature and percent saturation from Barber (34222) to Tide (33642) were intensified by the influence of Lake Creek while the impact on DO concentration was minute.
+Denser temperature monitoring in Lake Creek and its major tributaries downstream of Triangle Lake is still recommended in this 2017 final report and analysis in order to identify mainstem thermal patterns and tributary influences on temperature.